Retinol: Chemistry

 Many different geometric isomers of retinol, retinal and retinoic acid are possible as a result of either a trans or cis configuration of four of the five double bonds found in the polyene chain.
 The cis isomers are less stable and can readily convert to the all-trans configuration (as seen in the structure of all-trans-retinol shown at the top of this page).
 Nevertheless, some cis isomers are found naturally and carry out essential functions.
 For example, the 11-cis-retinal isomer is the chromophore of rhodopsin, the vertebrate photoreceptor molecule.
-Rhodopsin is composed of the 11-cis-retinal covalently linked via a Schiff base to the opsin protein (either rod opsin or blue, red or green cone opsins).
+Rhodopsin is composed of the 11-cis-retinal covalently linked via a Schiff base to the opsin protein (either rod opsin or blue, red, or green cone opsins).
 The process of vision relies on the light-induced isomerisation of the chromophore from 11-cis to all-trans resulting in a change of the conformation and activation of the photoreceptor molecule.
-One of the earliest signs of vitamin A deficiency is night-blindness followed by decreased visual acuity.

 Many of the non-visual functions of vitamin A are mediated by retinoic acid, which regulates gene expression by activating nuclear retinoic acid receptors.
-The non-visual functions of vitamin A are essential in the immunological function, reproduction and embryonic development of vertebrates as evidenced by the impaired growth, susceptibility to infection and birth defects observed in populations receiving suboptimal vitamin A in their diet.
+The non-visual functions of vitamin A are essential in the immunological function, reproduction, and embryonic development of vertebrates as evidenced by the impaired growth, susceptibility to infection, and birth defects observed in populations receiving suboptimal vitamin A in their diet.

 Synthesis

 Biosynthesis

 Retinol is synthesized from the breakdown of β-carotene.
-First, the β-carotene 15-15'-monooxygenase cleaves β-carotene at the central double bond, creating an epoxide.
+First, the β-carotene 15,15'-monooxygenase cleaves β-carotene at the central double bond, creating an epoxide.
 This epoxide is then attacked by water creating two hydroxyl groups in the center of the structure.
 The cleavage occurs when these alcohols are oxidized to the aldehydes using NADH.
 This compound is called retinal.
 Retinal is then reduced to retinol by the enzyme retinol dehydrogenase.
 Retinol dehydrogenase is an enzyme that is dependent on NADH.